Wodan58/joy1/doc/JOYimplJOY.md

 -----

 Cosmopolitan is a library that allows the creation of binaries that can be executed under Windows, Linux, Unix.
-This library can be used without changes to the source code and that is why this define has been removed.
+The library can be used without changes to the source code and that is why this define has been removed.

 SINGLE
 ------

 This define allowed the source to be compiled for either Joy or joy1.
-Instead of that, the sources in the src-directory has been split.
+Instead of that, the sources in the src-directory have been split.

 __linux__
 ---------